Lightnet/wicked_sandbox/README.md

  * Lua

 # Information:
-  Just a prototype test build for Wicked Engine.
-By using the lua script to run application.

-  Trying out the scripting to build simple block for minecraft.
+  To create game test on Wicked Engine.
+To develop and prototype lua scripting, prefab scenes and entities.

+  To build minecraft theme block world.
+To create block and delete scene build test.

+# Layout:
 ```
 -project folder
 --Editor_Windows.exe